Developer documentation · v1 · last updated 2026-04-13

 post_logout_redirect_uri=https://yourapp.com/logout-complete&

-state=xyz1233.
-Client-Side Only
+3. Client-Side Only

 Simply delete tokens from local storage.
 Token remains valid until expiry.